mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 software, platform, database, storage and so on as services.
 Flexible scaling, rapid elasticity, resource pooling, on-demand self-service are some of its services.

+## Distributed computing
+Distributed computing is a computing system in which components located on networked computers communicate and coordinate their actions by passing messages.

 ## Clustering analysis